 For individuals in the emotional turmoil of separation torn between fighting or giving up mediation could be premature or even harmful.
 The University of Exeter Briefing Paper Creating Paths to Family Justice (Barlow et al. 2017) cautions against premature mediation but recognises that delaying settlement can have adverse consequences too.

 Mediators need to assess high levels of anger and distress at an early stage of breakdown distinguishing reactive anger and confusion from chronic anger in which former partners are locked in entrenched disputes.
 At an early stage carefully assessed and planned mediation may enable couples to work out interim arrangements geared to children's needs without risking traumatic encounters or one partner's capitulation.

-Couples in intractable conflict may also be emotionally unready for mediation, yet they may have capacity to respond to appropriate mediation strategies and skills.
+Couples in intractable conflict may also be emotionally unready for mediation yet they...